Yakuza Kiwami 2: Development

 Yakuza Kiwami 2 was initially leaked on August 24, 2017 via a listing on the Taiwanese PlayStation Store.
 The title was officially announced two days later alongside Yakuza: Like a Dragon, Ryu ga Gotoku Online, and Fist of the North Star: Lost Paradise.
 The game runs on the Dragon Engine which was previously used in Yakuza 6: The Song of Life.
 Several characters were recast for the remake, including Hakuryu as Ryo Takashima, Houka Kinoshita as Wataru Kurahashi, and Yuichi Kimura as Tsutomo Bessho.
 The in-game arcade features playable versions of Virtua Fighter 2 and Virtual On: Cyber Troopers.
+An enhanced port of the game on Nintendo Switch 2, PlayStation 5, Xbox Series X/S and PC, with the latter platform receiving an update on the Steam version (which didn't have Traditional Chinese and Korean languages that were added on the Microsoft Store version), which will feature additional language support, including three new languages to the series, in French, German, Italian, Spanish, Latin American Spanish, Brazilian Portuguese, Russian and Simplified Chinese will be released on November 13, 2025 on Nintendo Switch 2 and December 8 on other platforms.

 Music

 Japanese rock band SiM provided the theme songs for Kiwami 2.
 The first song "A" serves as opening theme while the second song "The Sound of Breath" serves as an insert song.
 Both of these themes are also featured in the ending credits of the game.

 Reception

 Yakuza Kiwami 2 was well received by critics.
+It is recommended by 93% of 114 critic reviews on review aggregator OpenCritic, with a top critic average of 86/100.
 It was the best selling game in Japan during its debut week, selling 131,931 units; this was the lowest debut for a Yakuza game, which was noted as expected due to being the first stand-alone PlayStation 4 title that is not a new main entry.
 The PC version was among the best-selling new releases of the month on Steam.

 Famitsu liked the seamless transitions when entering shops or starting battles, and enjoyed being able to use various items in the city as weapons.

 The game was nominated for the Freedom Tower Award for Best Remake at the New York Game Awards, and for "Animation, Technical" and "Game, Classic Revival" at the National Academy of Video Game Trade Reviewers Awards.